Forecasting skill of a crowd-prediction platform: A comparison of exchange rate forecasts

 \textbf{Data Availability \& Conflicts of interest:} This paper contains all relevant information to replicate and build upon the results.
 Relevant data on the Metaculus prediction can be obtained via the API that Metaculus provides.
-I initially signed up for the forecasting tournament that is studied here.
-Only during the tournament did I discover the potential for the research outlined above.
-I did not receive any funds or benefits, monetary or otherwise, for the research presented and therefore have no conflicts of interest.
+I did not receive any funds or other benefits for the research presented and therefore have no conflicts of interest.
+None of the views presented here are attributable to Metaculus.

+\textbf{Acknowledgements:} I am indebted to Robert L. Czudaj and Nikos Bosse for their valuable comments on an earlier draft of this paper.